jxnl/blog/docs/writing/posts/trade-off-tool-selection.md

 So, next time you're scratching your head over tool selection in your RAG system, remember: start with data, identify your evergreens, and use retrieval wisely.
 Your users (and your metrics) will thank you.

-If you're interested in learning more about RAG, sign up for my [RAG course](https://maven.com/applied-llms/rag-playbook), we have a new cohort coming up next year.
+If you're interested in learning more about RAG, sign up for my [RAG course](https://maven.com/applied-llms/rag-playbook).
+We have a new cohort coming up next year.